ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 * not configured with a non-expiring password
 * correctly associated with the automation laboratory

+This independent query provided a second validation path outside the automation script itself.

 ---

 # PowerShell Syntax Validation

-The saved script was also checked using the PowerShell language parser.
+The saved automation script was checked using the PowerShell language parser.

 Command: